 - Also read:Boom to bust: What makes property prices rise and fall

 That’s why when you buy (or sell) a property it’s important to complete the section of the contract of sale concerning goods.

-Often this section will say the sale includes “all fixed floor covering, light fittings and window furnishing, excluding the garden shed in the back yard”.
+All fixed floor covering, light fittings and window furnishing, excluding the garden shed in the back yard.

-If there is any doubt about an item ask the selling agent and ensure it is mentioned in the contract, as it is different expectations between the buyer and seller that causes disputes.
+If there is any doubt about an item ask the selling agent and ensure it is mentioned in the contract, as it is different expectations between the buyer and seller that cause disputes.

-In general if the dishwasher is free standing it is a good, but if it’s mounted under a bench it’s a fixture and stays.
+In general, if the dishwasher is free standing it is good, but if it’s mounted under a bench it’s a fixture and stays.